dcunited001/dcunited001.github.io/_drafts/galactic-ethics-and-sciency-schtuffins.md

 ### More gravity stuff

+- there should be some connection b/w polarization in space and polarization in gravity.
+  - this connection should reveal information about fluid behavior of spacetime. this could determine slightly aberrant astrological/physical activity that introduces some error into systems in space that we observe
+  - if this is true, then there should be some level of "behavioral noise" that varies somewhat, but mostly is observed in the same proportion across the universe and depends on memory of the components of spacetime (that is, it's parametric)
+    - this is noise in the observed error for a local ball across the space of the universe
+    - resolving these problems may require laplacian (or just gradient) with entropy describing variation in expected behavior, where expected behavior has a somewhat recursive definition)

 #### from the Blind Spot picture

 - it looks like a double black hole viewed head on,